Back

 And this all goes back to one phone call from Debbie, Celia recalls.
 “I was really going to give up.
 I felt like I lost my whole life.
 I really felt untethered.
 I didn't know what I was going to do.
 One phone call from Debbie made all the difference in the world to me.”
 You can hear Celia’s own contribution to Insights & Sound Bites.

-For that she has done to support Hadley and the community at large, Celia has been named a Hadley HERO.
+For all that she has done to support Hadley and the community at large, Celia has been named a Hadley HERO.
 Thank you, Celia!